danielruffolodeveloper/Fileupload_express_multer/README.md

   ```

   ## Usage (Uploading Files)
-  In order to post files to our endpoints, we will need to either make a post request with Multipart as our body or alternatively, use a tool such as Postman or Insomnia to build the post request without the need to set up a html form and so on.
+  In order to post files to our endpoints, we will need to either make a post request with Multipart as our body or alternatively, use a tool such as Postman or Insomnia.
 Using Insomnia, make a `POST` request and set the body type to Multipart.
-Then add a property called file and set the value type as file.
+Then add a property called `file` and set the value type as file.
 Now select a file to upload and make the post request.
+If all goes well, you should get a status 200 and see a file populate in the uploads folder.

   #### Result
   ![Alt text](img/1.png?raw=true)